SKsaqlain/SFS/README.md

 File system provides a means of storage and retrieval of data from and to the disk.
 It determines how the data is stored and performs several other functions like creating files, directories, updating the contents of a file or directories and various other options such as deleting the contents of file and directories.

 ## Fuse.
-FUSE (File system in user space) is an software that lets non - privilege users create their own file system without editing the kernel code.
+FUSE (File system in user space) is a software that lets nonprivileged users create their own file system without editing the kernel code.
 Thus FUSE allows users to create a file system on top of an actual file system.